 Beloved veteran performer Bobbie Steinbach was awarded the coveted Elliot Norton Prize for Sustained Excellence, and held us with her trademark humor and heart.
 Meanwhile, at the beginning of her career, 9 year-old Sky Vaux Fuller performed a number from her nominated musical “Matilda”– capping it off with a cartwheel!

 For some performers it was a homecoming: Outstanding Leading Performer Anthony T Goss for “Seven Guitars” talked of growing up in Roxbury.
 Cast members on the road with Outstanding Visiting musical INTO THE WOODS sent a video acceptance noting their local roots and Emerson College education.
 Lenelle Moïse, who wrote this year’s Outstanding New Script for “K-I-S-S-I-N-G,” praised the impact of her Cambridge public school art teachers.
 And underscoring the importance of supporting emerging artists, the BTCA gave its annual Arts Education Award to Magic Circle Theater at Tufts University, New England’s oldest theater by and for children.

-The final award of the evening, appropriately, went to THE INHERITANCE for OUTSTANDING ENSEMBLE, drawn from a field of ten nominees which together seemed to encompass the extraordinary ensemble which, this year, our Boston theater community itself has become.
+The final award of the evening, appropriately, went to THE INHERITANCE for OUTSTANDING ENSEMBLE, drawn from a field of ten nominees who together encompassed the extraordinary ensemble which our Boston theater community has become.
 What a night!